Academic year 2021/22

 • the individual-level characteristics of early career teachers who started their induction and other teachers who were taking an NPQ.

-This release is based on the Department for Education's (DfE) Teacher CPD Service dataset, which consists of management information submitted by lead providers, the School Workforce Census (SWC) and Get Information about Schools (GIAS).
+This release is based on the Department for Education's (DfE) Teacher CPD Service dataset, which consists of management information submitted by lead providers, the School Workforce Census (SWC) and Get Information about Schools (GIAS) (opens in a new tab).
 The SWC collects information from schools and local authorities on the school workforce in state-funded schools in England, and GIAS is the department's register of educational establishments in England and Wales.

 Experimental statistics are newly developed or innovative official statistics that are undergoing evaluation.
 They are published to involve users and stakeholders in the assessment of their suitability and quality at an early stage.
 This publication is labelled as ‘experimental statistics’ because it is a new statistical product.